OCA/project/project_pivot/readme/ROADMAP.rst

-This module is not compatible with 'project_list'
+This module is not compatible with 'project_list' and 'project_timeline' because both modules replace the same actions.